adetaylor/browser-learning/docs/setup.md

 3. Keep the terminal open - you'll need it to run commands.
 (If you open a new terminal, run `cd browser-learning` and then `. venv/bin/activate`)
 4. From the main menu, also open Visual Studio code.

+## Windows

+1. From `https://github.com/adetaylor/browser-learning`, click Code and download zip.
+2. Find the downloaded file
+3. Right-click and go to Extract All
+4. Open the resulting folder and right-click, choose Open in Terminal
+5. Type the following commands, pressing return after each one
+  * `cmd`
+  * `pip install -r src\requirements.txt` (if this doesn't work, you might need to `cd browser-learning` first)
+  * `pip install -r src\requirements-win.txt`

 ## Computers without a command prompt

 If you have a school computer with command prompt blocked but access to IDLE, do this: